-The Georgia Mental Health Consumer Network is pleased to provide Mental Health First Aid Trainings at no cost to groups across the state.
+The Georgia Mental Health Consumer Network is pleased to provide Mental Health First Aid Trainings to groups across the state.
 The training teaches:

 Risk factors and warning signs of behavioral health problems.

-Information on depression, anxiety, trauma, psychosis, and addiction disorders.
+Information on depression, anxiety, trauma, psychosis, and substance use disorders.

 A 5-step action plan to help someone developing a behavioral health problem or in crisis.